lukejpreston/xunit-viewer/README.md

 Make sure your tests are running and passing, and the linter is passing as well

-**DO NOT** commit the `src/cli/static` folder or the `junit.xml` file as part of your PR as these are auto generated and just clutters up the PR, future work will be done to not make them part of the repo but they currently need to be included for the tags
+**DO NOT** commit the `src/cli/static` folder or the `junit.xml` file as part of your PR as these are auto-generated and just clutters up the PR, future work will be done to not make them part of the repo but they currently need to be included for the tags

 A suggested workflow for UI changes